notiv/a-neural-network-from-scratch/README.md

 # A simple neural network from scratch
 This is a simple neural network built from scratch using only numpy.
-The neural network tries to predict daily bike rental ridership.
+The neural network tries to predict daily bike rental ridership (exercise from the Udacity Deep Learning Foundations Nanodegree).